Contents of this article:

 - Data Sharing Considerations

 By default, you will only be able to share with users in your organisation.
 This is to ensure data security and safeguarding requirements are met.

-However, to enable additionally collaboration with other users outside of your organisation, this ‘network’ is able to be expanded to sharing either via the use of community groups or trust/collaboration networks, which both require administrator approval.
+However, to enable additional collaboration with other users outside of your organisation, this ‘network’ is able to be expanded to sharing either via the use of community groups or coaching/collaboration networks, which both require administrator approval.

 Groups enable you to share content with a collection of users via a collaborative space.
 By default a group will be a local group, meaning that only members from your organisation are able to join it and view the content shared with it.

 Groups can be updated to Community Groups, enabling other users from outside your organisation to join.
 This upgrade must be approved by an Organisation Administrator.

 Additionally, the ability for a member of your organization to be a ‘contributor’ to this type of group is governed by the administrator, who can decide to approve/not approve groups.
 If a group is removed from an organization's 'whitelist', all media shared with the group that is owned by members of that organization is immediately removed.

 Within Groups, Assignments can also be used to enable sharing of content.
 More information on assignments can be found here.